This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-These step-by-step photos and instructions are here to help you visualize how to make buttermilk drop biscuits with garlic and rosemary.
+These photos and instructions are here to help you visualize how to make these garlic and rosemary buttermilk biscuits.
 See the recipe box below for ingredient amounts and full recipe instructions.

 Expert Tips